bio-tools/biotoolsDocs/api_attribute_model_dev.rst

    - guidelines for the `bio.tools <https://bio.tools>`_ API
    - or to make suggestions about these guidelines please add comments via `GitHub <https://github.com/bio-tools/biotoolsDocs/issues/>`_

-.. note:: This is the API documentation for upcoming features, already available on the dev server at https://dev.bio.tools.
+.. note:: This is the API documentation for upcoming features, coming soon to https://bio.tools.

 This page documents the structure of a XML / JSON / YAML file that describes a tool for submission to https://bio.tools.